margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Clothes Laying Around ##
-A hat on a fence.
+A hat on a fence, <br>
-A shirt on the ground.
+A shirt on the ground, <br>
-A sweatshirt on the tree with a leaf on it.
+A sweatshirt on the tree with a leaf on it, <br>
-A mask on the ground.
+A mask on the ground, <br>
-A shoelace on the sidwalk.
+A shoelace on the sidwalk, <br>
-Shoes on an electric wire.
+and shoes on an electric wire.

 <br>

 ## Sweet Nothings ##
-Sweet nothings you put in my ear.
+Sweet nothings you put in my ear. <br>
-Telling me things I've never heard before.
+Telling me things I've never heard before. <br>
-Repeating the things that just aren't true.
+Repeating the things that just aren't true. <br>
-Empty words and angry statements shared in vain.
+Empty words and angry statements shared in vain. <br>
-You are airing them out I hear.
+You are airing them, and out I hear. <br>

 <br>

 ## The Apple ##
-He threw an apple down, and I caught it.
+He threw an apple down, and I caught it. <br>
-He told me he loved me, and I loved him right back.
+He told me he loved me, and I loved him right back. <br>
-He showed me the world, and I became more aware of how beautiful it is.
+He showed me the world, and I became more aware of how beautiful it is. <br>

 <br>

 ## The Wind ##
-The wind knows my name.
+The wind knows my name. <br>
-It carries me home.
+It carries me home. <br>
-It calls me to where I belong.
+It calls me to where I belong. <br>

-The wind blows my hair.
+The wind blows my hair. <br>
-It touches my face.
+It touches my face. <br>
-It pushes me along.
+It pushes me along. <br>

-The wind has my back.
+The wind has my back. <br>
-It runs with me.
+It runs with me. <br>
-It spreads my truth.
+It spreads my truth. <br>

-The wind comes sweeping through, and I know its sound.
+The wind comes sweeping through, <br>
+and I know its sound. <br>
-It sings my praises.
+It sings my praises. <br>

 <br>